josephtkim/ML-projects/SuperGLUE RTE finetuning/README.md

-# Finetuning BERT pretrained model on the SuperGLUE RTE task.
+# Finetuning BERT pre-trained model on the SuperGLUE RTE task.

-- Trained on the dataset from https://huggingface.co/datasets/super_glue.
+- Trained on the https://huggingface.co/datasets/super_glue dataset.